arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/monads/2023-10-30-monads-for-the-rest-of-us-5.md

 Now, how to structure `Nond<A>`?
 It's only natural to model the multiple possible values as a collection of values of type `A`.
 In fact, you could have just used a list for representing nondeterministic computations.
 It's indeed a classical approach.
 But it does not tell the whole story: lists are only one of the many ways to model nondeterminism.

 A `decimal -> Nond<decimal>` representing the forecast price of a stock is likely to return values following a Gaussian distribution.
-From this perspective, `IEnumerable<decimal>` would be a broken model, because it corresponds to a distrubution of equally probable prices, and this poorly model the reality.
+From this perspective, `IEnumerable<decimal>` would be a broken model, because it corresponds to a uniform distribution of equally probable prices, and this poorly model the reality.

 In implementing `Nond<decimal>`, you could easily decide to store the mean and the variance, rather than a collection of possible prices.
 The `Nond` monad is all about *abstracting* the nondeterministic effect away, so that your code can be made independent from it.
 What is important, for your implementation, is that given 2 functions built around the notion of a Gaussian distribution (or whatever else notion of nondeterminism), their combination is done in a way that preserves some specific statistical rules.